I made this image for a 2020 crankie fest that didn't happen! We will get back to that. For right now, everyone stay safe and take good care.

-form.
-In the mid 19th century, they were called moving panoramas (among other things).
-This scrolling, picture art form is experiencing a bit of a comeback.
-I am very excited to be a part of it.
-This website attempts to connect the old (moving panoramas of the 19th century) with the new (crankies being made now by artists in the US and beyond).
+be a part of it.
+This website attempts to connect the old (moving panoramas of the 18th/19th century) with the new (crankies being made today by artists around the world).

 To watch new crankies: click on the WATCH A CRANKIE page.
 In that section you will find crankies made by artists from the US and abroad.
 To watch moving panoramas that were made in the 19th Century, click on the HISTORY

 section.
 There are videos of LARGE and SMALL moving panoramas that have been filmed by museums, historical societies and private collectors.
 Heartfelt thanks and gratitude to those individuals working to restore and preserve